BijayKumarPun/pushme/README.md

 # pushme
-A simple Firebase PushNotification test app.
-Go wild!
+A simple Firebase PushNotification app showcasing how push notification can be manually disabled from client.
+No subscription technique used.